-In keeping with the mission of the Center for Ethics, a number of partnerships, memberships, and programs which have been established in effort to further community understanding and involvement in bioethics matters.
+In keeping with the mission of the Center for Bioethics and Social Justice, a number of partnerships, memberships, and programs which have been established in effort to further community understanding and involvement in bioethics matters.
 Below is a description of some of the ongoing programs, and more information about current projects and events is available on the MSU Bioethics Blog.

 This annual series hosts a variety of lecturers, from clinicians to medical researchers to philosophers, offering a broad range of relevant topics in bioethics.
 All events in this series are free and open to all individuals.
 For more information, visit the Public Seminar Series page (formerly known as the Bioethics Brownbag & Webinar Series).
 All lectures are also recorded and posted for viewing in our archive.